heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-1.md

 ![]({{ site.baseurl }}/resources/img/spark-cluster-guide-3.png)

-In order for flintrock to use your newly-created user's Access Key ID and Secret Access Key, you'll need to set the following environment variables so flintrock can use this user later.
+In order for Flintrock to use your newly-created user's Access Key ID and Secret Access Key, you'll need to set the following environment variables so Flintrock can use this user later.

 ```shell